Brianlau0/fast-ws/README.md

 --I want put all ny fast development templates to this project to init that for easy use for the long term projects.

+--It will update to the new springboot 3.0 in the next version.